Taqiyah (cap): Balkans

-The Bosniaks wear the cotton prayer cap, the black beret, and the fez hat, see Islam in Bosnia and Herzegovina.
+Bosniaks traditionally wore the fez hat.
+After World War II, the black beret became common.
+In recent times, occasionally the Indian topi or generic taqiyah can be worn among more religious Bosniaks. see Islam in Bosnia and Herzegovina.
 During Eid ul Fitr, the prayer cap is worn with a suit.
 For wedding ceremonies, a tuxedo is worn.

 Africa

-The fez hat, the tarboush or chechia is worn.
-In Morocco, men wear the djellaba with their fez hats.
+The fez, tarboush or chechia is worn.
+In North Africa, men wear the djellaba with their fez hats.
 The short sleeved robe is the gandora.
-In Arabia, the galabeya is worn.

 In East Africa, the kofia is commonly worn in the Muslim communities in the coastal areas of Kenya, Tanzania, and Uganda.
 Some Swahili speaking populations that are Muslim wear the kofia with a white robe called a kanzu in the Swahili language.
 In the United States, the kanzu is sold as an Omani thobe, Emirati thobe, or Yemeni dishdasha.
 A white kanzu and suit jacket or blazer is the formal wear of Swahili peoples.

 In West Africa, there is the kufi hat, or alasho/tagelmust turban, which is worn with the grand boubou for all official functions, weddings, and Islamic celebrations.
 Another West African robe is called a Senegalese kaftan which is similar to an Arabic thobe, but with a different tailored cut, and the kufi or fez is often worn with it.
 As in Morocco, the gandora and djellaba is also worn by West African men, especially in domestic settings or for in-home prayers.

-The traditional women's attire is the wrapper, with hijab (worn as a turban or turban with additional scarf covering the sides of the head.